 “Once upon a time” Stories of this type exist outside of the requirements and limitations of time.
 This timelessness makes them constantly relevant.
 However, some translation is required for us to cross the bridge of time and space between the eternal and here.
 Wherever hear happens to be, in a world of different languages cultures and climates.
 All of which will modify the telling as the teller seeks to make the archetypes relevant for the audience in their time and place.

 The geography of a story.
 These stories often describe where the story takes place, in a forest, by a river, at a Castle, in a courtyard, and so on.
 These are descriptions in metaphor of parts of our inner psychic landscape.
 Indeed the stories share the same space that, physical world occupies it is a space of our emotions and psyche.

 Who within us is listening?
-As we listen to such stories a deeper part of us is listening.
-An older part of ourselves the part we left behind when we made the journey into life and then again in the journey from the forest to the Castle Quo as laid out in the Iron John story.
-That older part our soul turns events into experiences from our own personal history and then deepening those experiences into meaning.
+As we listen to such stories a deeper older part of us is listening.
+An older part of ourselves the part we left behind when we made the journey into life and then again in the journey from the enormous forest to the Castle Quo as laid out in the Iron John story.
+That older part, our Soul turns events into experiences from our own personal history and then deepening those experiences into meaning.
 Behaviour in stories is understandable because Soul gives it, an inside meaning.
 That older part is also our inner child.

 One lifetime as a limitation to understanding.
-In the western world, our biggest limitation is the idea that life is limited to one lifetime.
+In the western world, our biggest limitation is the idea that life is limited to one lifetime and ends at death.
 This idea in a way denies the idea of a transpersonal aspect of ourselves and the eternal, life, and existence outside of linear time.
-We would not limit a Pupa to a lifetime without the butterfly why would we do this to ourselves then?
+In nature we would not limit a Pupa (cocoon of a butterfly) to a lifetime without the butterfly why then would we do this to ourselves then?
 For Ego life ends at death, for the Soul, which is the eternal oart of us there is no death, Just a change of state.

 Stories need the skill of a storyteller to give them context Understanding these stories is about giving them contest.
 Stories are written in a sort of shorthand or code that requires storytellers to flesh them out.
 That code I have called the bones of the story.
 To make them relevant in any given time and place, language and culture into a context we can understand is the skill of the storyteller and draw on our own life experience to make them relevant.

 To understand the intent of the story we must look at the ending.
-Stories that end in a marriage are stories that complete the cycle of life’s intention from a soul point of view.
-This has been called the Mystical Marriage or Squaring the circle which was a renascence idea that covered the same territory.
+Stories that end in a marriage are stories that complete the cycle of life’s intention from a Soul point of view.
+This has been called the Mystical Marriage or Squaring the circle.
+Squaring the circle was a renascence idea that covered the same territory.